-A lot of manufacturers use the 8th position as an engine descriptor when the model comes with different engine sizes.
+A lot of manufacturers use the 8th position as an engine descriptor when a model comes with different engine sizes.

-North American automakers use the 9th position in a VIN number as a check digit.
-It’s there to detect input error.
+North American auto manufacturers use the 9th position to detect input errors.
 It’s known as a check digit.
 When you plug the other 16 characters into a mathematical formula, they return the check digit.

-You can find check digits in many long and complex codes.
+Incidentally, you can also find check digits in many other codes.